-- Enable bridge.
-Enables transparent bridging on all LAN interfaces.
-You can enable bridging on WAN interfaces (serial lines) using the ADD PORT command. - Disable transparent port#.
+- Bridge.
+Enables transparent bridging. - Port #.
+Enables bridging for a determined interface.
+Execute this command for all LAN/WAN interfaces over which the bridge is going to operate. - No transparent port#.
 Disables transparent bridging on previously enabled bridge port.
 Repeat the command for all ports you want excluded from the transparent bridging configuration.